wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 - This will use the intermediate view `int_trips__formatted` as a source and drop unwanted coloumns.
 - Rather than pull data from Dremio this model uses the `ref()` function to [reference](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) the intermediate model.
 - Use `dbt run` to create the view in Dremio.
-- Navigate to `nessie.nyc.marts` to view the created view.
+- Navigate to `catalog.nyc.marts` to view the created view.